AlexAkmaev/BinaryTree/README.md

 # BinaryTree

-This is a binary tree implementation in c++ for the first computer science assignment.
+This is a binary tree implementation in C++ for the first computer science assignment.